Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Related work

-To improve data analytics, quality, and evaluations, while useful information about users can be extracted from their visual scanning patterns and eye-tracking data, such information also treats users' privacy, which was considered by a few.
-Liebling and Preibusch~\cite{Liebling2014} discussed that privacy loss may not be very understandable by the end-users and argued that gaze and pupillometry data should be protected carefully.
-Kröger et al.~\cite{Kroeger2020} pointed out the attributes that can be inferred using gaze data similar to Liebling and Preibusch's work~\cite{Liebling2014} and discussed the privacy implications and possible societal impacts of those.
-Lebeck et al.~\cite{sec_privacy_for_AR_SP18} considered the security and privacy aspects of multi-user AR.
-The authors found that some of the users are concerned about the powerful abilities of the eye-tracking enabled interfaces and behavioral tracking such as an AR HMD understanding that the user is being attracted to someone due to not being able to stop looking at them, which might also apply for VR.
-This statement partly overlaps with the findings of more recent work by Steil et al.~\cite{steil_dp_etra19} that users agree to share their eye-tracking data if the co-owner of the data is a governmental health agency or the purpose is research.
-Roth et al.~\cite{tech_for_soci_augmentations_vr_vrst19} also considered privacy and security issues as one of the important discussion points for social augmentations in user-embodied VR.
-Furthermore, Katsini et al.~\cite{katsini_secpriv_survey_chi20} provided an extensive survey on gaze-based authentication and like other previous works~\cite{adhanom2023review, eye_track_support_for_Vis_Analytics_inc_privacy_ETRA19}, further research was encouraged for privacy-preserving eye tracking.
+While visual scanning patterns and eye-tracking data provide useful information about users, this information also raises concerns about users' privacy. \cite{Liebling2014} discussed that the end-users may not understand the privacy loss and argued that privacy protection should be in place for gaze and pupillometry. \cite{Kroeger2020} highlighted the attributes that can be inferred from gaze data, similar to~\cite{Liebling2014}, and discussed the privacy implications and societal impacts. \cite{sec_privacy_for_AR_SP18} considered multi-user AR's security and privacy and found that some users were concerned about the powerful abilities of the eye-tracking enabled interfaces and behavioral tracking, such as an HMD understanding that the user is being attracted to someone due to being unable to stop looking at them.
+This finding partly aligns with the findings of more recent work~\cite{steil_dp_etra19}, which indicate that users are more likely to agree to share their eye-tracking data if the data owner is a governmental health agency or if the purpose is research.
+Furthermore,~\cite{katsini_secpriv_survey_chi20} provided an extensive survey on gaze-based authentication, encouraging further research on privacy-preserving eye tracking like prior works~\cite{adhanom2023review, eye_track_support_for_Vis_Analytics_inc_privacy_ETRA19}.